a-lameira/DSTX/README.md

 To uninstall, run the same script and choose option 2 (Remove Files).
 This stops the services, removes all installed files, and reloads udev/systemd.

+To start the daemon using systemd directly:

+	sudo systemctl start dstx-daemon.service

+To stop the daemon using systemd directly:

+	sudo systemctl stop dstx-daemon.service

 If you do not use systemd, you can run the daemon manually:

 	sudo /usr/local/bin/dstx --daemon